 This is the most accessible museum collection I have visited.

-The scale is immense, yet it never overwhelms.
+The scale is immense, yet it rarely overwhelms.
 Objects are sometimes grouped into loose displays, but the real pleasure lies in discovery.
 Turning a corner and finding something unexpected feels less like curation and more like permission.

 Labels and inventory marks remain visible, reinforcing that this is a working archive rather than a finished display.

-I barely saw half of what was on display in ninety minutes, yet I left feeling satisfied.
-It is surprising how long you can spend with something as simple as a chair, or how arresting it is to encounter a rotary phone, an object I have used myself.
+I barely saw half of what was on display in ninety minutes, yet I left satisfied.
+It is striking how long you can spend with something as simple as a chair, or how arresting it is to encounter a rotary phone, an object I have used myself.
 Life moves quickly.
 Objects hold it still.

-The V&A Storehouse is free to visit and could easily justify an admission price of £10 to £15.
+The Storehouse is free to visit and could justify an admission price of £10 to £15.
 With some planning, visitors can also book an object in advance, allowing one to one time with a chosen item.

 It rewards curiosity, encourages wandering, and trusts visitors to engage on their own terms.
 That alone sets it apart.